Bruce Savage

-William Bruce Savage is an American retired soccer defender.
+William Bruce Savage is an American former soccer player who played as a defender.
 He played four seasons in the North American Soccer League, nine in Major Indoor Soccer League and earned sixteen caps with the U.S. national team between 1983 and 1992.
 On March 12, 2014, it was announced that he would be a 2014 inductee into the Indoor Soccer Hall of Fame.
 He currently coaches youth soccer in Florida.

 Player

 Youth

 Savage grew up in Florida and graduated from Miami Norland High School in 1978.
 He attended Miami-Dade North Junior College where he played soccer in 1978 and 1979.

 Professional

 He joined the Atlanta Chiefs of the North American Soccer League in 1980 and played two seasons with the team.
 The Chiefs folded at the end of the 1981 season and the Portland Timbers purchased Savage's contract from the Chiefs.
 However, the Timbers traded Savage to the Fort Lauderdale Strikers where he played the 1982 season.
 In 1983, the U.S. Soccer Federation attempted to create a more successful U.S. national team by entering the team into the NASL as a franchise.
 As a result, the Strikers loaned Savage to Team America for the 1983 season.
-However, the team stumbled to a 10-20 record and the bottom of the league standings in 1983 and USSF pulled it from the NASL at the end of the year.
+However, the team stumbled to a 10–20 record and the bottom of the league standings in 1983 and USSF pulled it from the NASL at the end of the year.
 Savage returned to the Strikers who sold his contract to the Phoenix Pride of the Major Indoor Soccer League.
 In July 1984, the Pride sold Savage's contract to the Baltimore Blast of Major Indoor Soccer League (MISL).
-Savage remained with the team through the 1991-1992 season when the MISL folded and the Blast moved to the National Professional Soccer League.
+Savage remained with the team through the 1991–1992 season when the MISL folded and the Blast moved to the National Professional Soccer League.
 Since Savage joined the Blast in 1981, he bounced between the outdoor NASL and indoor MISL until the end of the 1983 season when he devoted himself to the indoor game.
-Savage became a regular in the All Star games, being named the 1986-1987 MISL Defender of the Year and was a first team MISL All Star in 1986-1987 and 1988-1989.
+Savage became a regular in the All Star games, being named the 1986-1987 MISL Defender of the Year and was a first team MISL All Star in 1986-1987 and 1988–1989.
 In February 2005, the Baltimore Blast inducted Savage into the team's Hall of Fame.